Improving in golf: 5 essential keys to boost your performance

 Golf is a game of skill and strategy, and it takes a lot of practice to become a proficient golfer.
-But what’s the most important aspect of the game to improve?
+But what’s the most important aspect of Improving in golf?
 To get better at golf, there are a number of different things you need to focus on.

 The short game is at least as important to a golfer’s success as the long game.
 While the long game helps to set up the approach to the green and the potential for a score, the short game is the “closer” that can make or break a golfer’s score.